 Organic funding in England

-The 2022 funding application window for England’s Countryside Stewardship Scheme (CSS) is now closed.
+The funding application window for England’s Countryside Stewardship Scheme (CS) is now open for 2023.

-The CSS provides funding for farmers and land managers in England to make environmental improvements.
+The CS provides funding for farmers and land managers in England to make environmental improvements.
 This includes financial support for farmers to convert to organic and manage their farms to organic standards.

 Get to the information you need:

 CS is part of the government’s Environmental Land Management Schemes (ELMS) - an umbrella term for three new schemes: Sustainable Farming Incentive (SFI), Local Nature Recovery and Landscape Recovery.

 ELMS came into effect from 2022 and is expected to stretch to 2025.
 Organic Farmers can qualify for the highest level of payments through various conversion and maintenance schemes, listed below.